equinix-labs/terraform-equinix-fabric-connection-metal/examples/fabric-port-connection/README.md

 This example demonstrates usage of the Equinix Connection Metal module to establish a single Equinix Fabric L2 Connection from an Equinix Fabric Port to Equinix Metal.
 It will:

-- Create a Metal shared non-redundant connection in Frankfurt.
+- Request an Equinix Metal shared non-redundant connection in Frankfurt.
-- Create Equinix Fabric l2 connection in Frankfurt for 'Equinix Metal - Layer 2' service profile with 200Mbps bandwidth.
+- Request an Equinix Fabric l2 connection in Frankfurt for 'Equinix Metal - Layer 2' service profile with 200Mbps bandwidth.

+After apply the connection status will remain in pending approval.
+This process can take up to 24 hours.

 ## Usage